isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 ----------------------

-With a minimum donation of $200, donors will be able to sponsor a coral and receive the following benefits:
+With a minimum donation of $200, donors will be able to sponsor a coral nubbin and receive the following benefits:

 *   A personalised e-certificate of recognition.
 *   An e-brochure on local marine conservation.
 *   Join an exclusive mailing list that will include invitation to talks, events and updates on 100k corals initiative.

-With a minimum donation of $2,000,donors will be able to sponsor 10 corals and receive the following benefits:
+With a minimum donation of $2,000,donors will be able to sponsor 10 coral nubbins and receive the following benefits:

 *   A personalised e-certificate of recognition.
 *   An e-brochure on local marine conservation.